 Another major downside is the cost- relocating can come at quite an expense.
 Moving your possessions, purchasing a new house or paying for rent, changing bill providers and using local transport links all comes at a cost.
 However there a things you can do to make the move easier…

 - If you are relocating for a job within your current company you may be eligible for financial relocation assistance.
 This financial assistance can help with the costs of selling and buying a home, moving costs and bridging loans.

 - Negotiate the terms of your job offer.
 You deserve a salary that not only reflects your worth but also your time and effort spent in relocating.

 - Create a budget.
 Document your expenses and try to stick to a realistic budget to dissipate any financial worries.

 - Start building your network both socially and professionally.
 Apps like LinkedIn and Shaprare an easy and effective way to establish professional relationships.
-Likewise social apps like MeetUp is another fantastic app that can help you find your feet and things to do in a new city.
+Likewise social apps like [MeetUp]( https://www.meetup.com/] provide a platform to meet people with similar interests.
+Culture Trip is another fantastic app that can help you find your feet and things to do in a new city.